The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Concluding remarks and future work

 \subsection{Approximation algorithms}

-One could ask if there exists effective algorithms to approximate the attractor $A_{\mathcal{R}_{B}}$ of the IIFS $\mathcal{R}_{B}$ and if we can use it to approximate $A_{\mathcal{S}}$.
-For countable IFS Secelean~\cite{Sec01} gave a union of a sequence of iterated function systems whose attractors approximate the attractor of the countable IFS.
-For non countable IIFS Mantica~\cite{mantica2010dynamical} proved some results on the approximation of measures generated by uncountably many one-dimensional affine maps.
+One could ask if there exist effective algorithms to approximate the attractor $A_{\mathcal{R}_{B}}$ of the IIFS $\mathcal{R}_{B}$ and if we can use it to approximate $A_{\mathcal{S}}$.
+For countable IFSs \cite[Theorem 5]{Sec01} shows that for a given compact subset $A$ of a metric space, is possible to construct a countable iterated function system having $A$ as its attractor.
+The construction involves sequence of iterated function systems whose attractors approximate $A$.
+For non countable {IIFSs} \cite{mantica2010dynamical} proved some results on the approximation of measures generated by uncountably many one-dimensional affine maps.